 Well, I say that it was a piece of Rowling’s carelessness.
-Swythyv’s mode of operation was to steadfastly maintain the fiction that Rowling is so much cleverer than her readers that there is likely to be a bombshell still waiting to explode related to the way the Potterverse has been set up, and the way that Rowling chose to misdirect us all in the course of telling her story.
+Swythyv’s mode of operation was always to steadfastly maintain the fiction that Rowling is so much cleverer than her readers that there is likely to be a bombshell still waiting to explode related to the way the Potterverse has been set up, and the way that Rowling chose to misdirect us all in the course of telling her story.

 We had all been given to understand in HBP (and earlier) that the Diary had been unique.
 At that time that claim played very well.
-We had already encountered the Locket in its first appearance by then, and passed it hand to hand to everyone in #12, and not only had Harry no reaction to it whatsoever, but neither had anyone else.
+We had already encountered the Locket in its first appearance by that time, and passed it hand to hand to everyone in #12, and not only had Harry no reaction to it whatsoever, but neither had anyone else.
 It was simply an inert artifact, a piece of jewelry which no one could get open.
 The Ring we hadn’t encountered in HBP until after it had been denatured.
 So we never got to see it in action.

-The Diary, on the other hand, had been designed to be a weapon.
+The Diary, on the other hand, had been deliberately designed to be a weapon.
 It had an interactive interface and was built to reach out and get a grip on whoever wrote in it.
 First to convince them that it was their friend, to encourage them to confide their closest secrets to it, and ultimately to possess, control and drain them of their “life force” until it managed to restore the soul fragment which it housed to the material plane.

 This explanation worked remarkably well.
 Although you would have thought that even that early in the series, Harry’s scar really ought to have had some reaction to it.
 Or at least to the Diary revenant.